 After a brief rest, the Gentleman was ready to resume his journey to the Los Angeles, where the fabled Jungle Boys cannabis grows.
 It was tempting to stay and play in Sin City for a while longer, but that’s it’s game, isn’t it?
 The Pacific Ocean was a mere four hours away, give or take.
 I’d already driven nearly three thousand miles across America and now that momentum propelled me past Vegas, out across the Mojave.

-TLC Collective was a fantastic shop, I was really pleased with their dispensary.
-Jungle Boys’ Mimosa Live Resin was next level and they’ve got even fancier rosins and hash than that!
+TLC Collective was a fantastic shop, but Jungle Boys’ Mimosa Live Resin was next level and they’ve got even fancier rosins and hash than that!
 Definitely worth checking out both next time you visit Los Angeles.
-Sorry to end the stories of my trip here but I didn’t get anything else you didn’t see, so it would just be my observations driving across America, which I suppose I’ll save for my memoirs, or a stand-up routine, or dating, or something.
+Sorry to end the stories of my trip here but I didn’t get anything else you didn’t see, so it would just be my observations driving across America, which I suppose I’ll save for my memoirs, or a stand-up routine, or dating, whatever.
 Sigh.